zerotohero-dev/o2js.com/server/blog/markdown/jfdi-a-hackers-way-to-get-stuff-done.md

 As a hacker, and a [geek][geek] I spend most of my time fiddling with the terminal.

-And as any geek, I'm picky when it comes to the way track my stuff to do.
+And as any geek, I'm picky when it comes to the way I track my stuff to do.

 I've tried a lot of online to do lists, and project management tools before.